A martingale approach to time-dependent and time-periodic linear response in Markov jump processes: Introduction

-In deriving the above Theorems \ref{th:explosionX}, \ref{th:JS} and \ref{cor:JS}, we do not use operator perturbative theory.
+In deriving Theorems \ref{th:explosionX}, \ref{th:JS} and \ref{cor:JS} mentioned above, we do not use operator perturbative theory.
 Our starting point is the explicit Radon-Nykodim derivative of the law of the perturbed process restricted to paths (without explosion) in the time interval $[0,t]$ w.r.t.\ the law of the unperturbed process.
-By using stochastic calculus for jump processes (cf.~\cite{JS} and the short overview provided in Section \ref{sec:SC}), and in particular by dealing with suitable martingales, we then arrive both to the non-explosion criterion and to the LR formulas.
-We point out that analyzing the Radon-Nykodim derivative to derive LR has been a common approach in several contributions in probability (see e.g.\ \cite{FGS2,GGN,GMP,LR,MP} and references therein), more often known under the name of ``trajectory-based approach" in statistical physics (see e.g.\ \cite{BM,M1} and references therein).
-We mention the paper \cite{HM} of Hairer and Majda for a different approach to the study LR in stochastic systems.
+Using stochastic calculus for jump processes (cf.~\cite{JS} and the short overview provided in Section \ref{sec:SC}), and in particular introducing suitable martingales, we then obtain both the non-explosion of the perturbed process and the LR formulas for additive functionals which are cumulative at jump times.
+We point out that analyzing the Radon-Nykodim derivative to derive LR has been a common approach in several contributions in probability (see e.g.\ \cite{FGS2,GGN,GMP,KO,LR,MP} and references therein), more often known under the name of ``trajectory-based approach" in statistical physics (see e.g.\ \cite{BM,M1} and references therein).
+We mention the paper \cite{HM} of Hairer and Majda for a different approach to the study of LR in stochastic systems, and that of Dembo and Deuschel \cite{DD} in which LR, and in particular the Fluctuation Dissipation Theorem, is discussed as a result of perturbations of Markovian semi-groups.